Zalarv/Hyprland-dots/README.md

 # Hyprland-dots

-all of the stuff used in the rice alacritty wofi waybar discord spotify
+all of the stuff used in the rice:

+alacritty
+wofi
+waybar
+betterdiscord
+spicetify
+dunst